 The Association has chosen to capitalize software development costs that meet the criteria for capitalization as an internally generated intangible asset.
-Capitalization of software under development will cease when the software is substantially complete and available for use.
-Amortization will commence upon initial utilization of the software.
+Capitalization of software under development ceases when the software is substantially complete and available for use.
+Amortization commences upon initial utilization of the software.

 Property and equipment and software are tested for impairment when events or changes in circumstances indicate that an asset might be impaired.
 The assets are tested for impairment by comparing the net carrying value to their fair value or replacement cost.
-If the asset's fair value or replacement cost is determined to be less than its net carrying value, the resulting impairment is reported in the statement of revenue and expenses.
+If the asset's fair value or replacement cost is determined to be less than its net carrying value, the resulting impairment is reported in the statement of operations.
 Any impairment recognized is not reversed.